-Mackinac Island is less than four square miles yet has over 70 miles of trails.
-And on top of that, 80% of Mackinac Island is State Park land!
+Mackinac Island is less than four square miles, yet it offers more than 70 miles of trails.
 Good for hiking, biking and even horseback riding, the trails crisscross Mackinac Island running along bluffs, over hills, and through the thick canopy of the forest.

 While you’re out exploring you might hear the sounds of the birds, smell the sweet scent of a balsam fir tree, or spot a vibrant flower amongst the earthy forest floor and want to know more.
 The Mackinac Island Botanical Trail is just what you’ve been looking for.